staceywhitmore-inl/PidControler/ReadMe.md

 ![Arduino Serial Plotter](https://github.com/staceywhitmore-inl/PidControler/blob/master/media/PidSerialPlotter.PNG?raw=true)
-Here is a screenshot of the Arduino IDE Serial Plotter Tool plotting the actual position as it approaches the targe position (blue line at top).
+*Here is a screenshot of the Arduino IDE Serial Plotter Tool plotting the actual position as it approaches the targe position (blue line at top).*

-Various pictures of materials used in project.
 ![All Materials Used to build PID DC Motor Position Controller](https://github.com/staceywhitmore-inl/PidControler/blob/master/media/IMG-8604.jpg?raw=true)
+*Materials used in project.*

 ![Geared DC Motor with Quaderature Encoder attached using Erector Set pieces](https://github.com/staceywhitmore-inl/PidControler/blob/master/media/IMG-8605.jpg?raw=true)
+*Arduino pins and Quaderature Encoder mounted over wheel from Erector Set &trade; pieces.*

+Breadboard and IC layout.
 ![Close up of breadboard layout with SN754410 IC connections](https://github.com/staceywhitmore-inl/PidControler/blob/master/media/IMG-8606.jpg?raw=true)
 *(Notice the VCC2 and 3,4EN DIP pins (pins 8 & 9) broke off the H-bridge in transit and had to be reattached.
 Luckily, I was able to carefully solder on some replacement feet without further damaging the chip!)*